 Nurture an interest in a topic or hobby with a magazine subscription.
 For a cheap Mother's Day gift that keeps giving month after month, buy a subscription using discount sources and many titles will be less than $20.
 Some sites offer bundled deals for two or three magazines at once, so it's not necessary to choose one pastime over another.

 Spend time helping a tech-challenged mom become tech-savvy.
 If she has a computer or mobile device, teach her how to use a video chat service such as Skype or FaceTime.
 Help her join the social-networking world by setting up a Facebook page or Instagram account.
-She'll be grateful to discover new ways to keep in touch with old friends and lost relatives -- not to mention you.
+She'll be grateful to discover ways to keep in touch with friends and lost relatives -- not to mention you.

 A good option for teenagers and young adults, this labor of love is a surefire way to show mom some appreciation for all the work she's done over the years.
 Save her a few hours of chores or a few bucks on a cleaning service by catching up on laundry, dusting, and other housecleaning.
 It's time and money she can spend on herself.

 Interview your mom or grandmother for StoryCorps, a nonprofit that encourages people to record oral history.
 Many mothers would be thrilled to spend time reminiscing with their children.
 A MobileBooth that travels to 10 cities and towns each year; and there's an app to walk you through the process from anywhere.
 Mom will always remember the conversation, and you might learn something about your family history.

 Who doesn't love a little sweet indulgence?
 Chocolate-covered strawberries can be found for a few dollars apiece at a local chocolate shop.
 Or, get more bang for the buck by dipping fresh strawberries in chocolate melted in a double boiler.
 Let them cool on wax paper in the fridge for a few hours and present them in a box with tissue paper.